yasha-bajaj/CS50-project/README.md

 - Inspiration and guidance from the CS50 team.

 ---

-Replace placeholders like `your-username`, `images/`, and update sections with actual project details and paths.
-Ensure to include relevant screenshots to showcase different pages of your application.
-Adjust the URLs and content according to your actual GitHub repository structure and project specifics.
-Yasha Bajaj
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Built as part of the CS50 course by Harvard University.